flancian/garden/yoga with x.md

 			- [[episode 2]] https://youtu.be/asIw7Vd9NyQ
 			- [[episode 3]] https://youtu.be/z9QNeqz6iNs
       - [[?]] https://www.youtube.com/watch?v=E3jFEOD2tIU
-      - There's a lot more of them.
+      - There's a lot more of them, see most of them in https://youtube.com/@flancian.
       - [[fractal yoga]] is a fun (to me anyway) twist :)
 		- [[drive]] https://drive.google.com/drive/u/0/folders/1LbO9OHAaI793g-61wVh13EgE0wxuh3hj
 		- [[doc]] with some more details written but not yet published.